kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Merging Client- and Server-Driven Parameters {#merging}

-It is not always the case that the client has the best view of how the HTTP responses should be prioritized.
-For example, whether a JPEG image should be served progressively by the server depends on the structure of that image file
+It is not always the case that the client has the best understanding of how the HTTP responses deserve to be prioritized.
+For example, use of an HTML document might depend heavily on one of the inline images.
+Existence of such dependency is typcially best known by the person that administers the document.
-- a property only known to the server.

-Therefore, a server is permitted to send a "Priority" response header field.
-When used, the parameters found in this response header field override those specified by the client.
+By using the "Priority" response header, a server can override the prioritization hints provided by the client.
+When used, the parameters found in the response header field overrides those specified by the client.

 For example, when the client sends an HTTP request with